ndf-zz/fletchck/README.md

 	$ python3 -m venv --system-site-packages venv
 	$ ./venv/bin/pip3 install fletchck

 ## Setup

 Create a new empty site configuration in the current directory with the -init option:

 	$ ./venv/bin/fletchck -init

+Open a web browser with the displayed credentials to continue setup.

 ## Configuration